fufu976/user-post-like/README.md

 # RESTful API app
 * Using Node.js, Express, Sequelize.js, and MySQL.
-* The following instructions is based on the assumption that you use the Ubuntu machine.
+* The following instructions are based on the assumption that you use the Ubuntu machine.

 # Getting Started
-### 1. clone repo
+### 1. clone project repository
 ```
 $ git clone https://github.com/fufu976/user-post-like.git
 ```